The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Location: South Pearl Street between Arkansas Avenue and Iowa Avenue

 Appropriately located just outside of Union Station, the Union Station Farmers Market was formerly put on by the Boulder County Farmers Market but is entering its second year with HobNob Events at its helm.
 Along with coffee, breads, and veggies, the market will also feature chefs serving food from their patios and giving demos.

 Hours: Saturdays 9 a.m.–1 p.m., June 3–September 16

 Location: 1701 Wynkoop St.

 University Hills Farmers Market

-Returning to South Denver for its fifth year, the University Hills Farmers Market showcases growers, artisans, hobbyists, and entrepreneurs alike.
-The 101 total vendors include community organizations Denver Urban Gardens, High Line Canal Conservancy, and Compost Colorado.
+Returning to South Denver for its sixth year, the University Hills Farmers Market showcases growers, artisans, hobbyists, and entrepreneurs alike.
+Vendors include community organizations Denver Urban Gardens, High Line Canal Conservancy, and Compost Colorado.